Steve Hanke: Currency board

 In the article "Rupiah Rasputin" written in 1998 for Fortune, Paul Krugman said that Hanke had inflated his connection to former Argentine Finance Minister Domingo Cavallo and quoted the latter as saying that Hanke had only volunteered as a publicist.
+At the request of President Menem in 1989, Hanke co-authored a book which laid out a detailed blueprint for the introduction of a currency board in Argentina, the preface of which was written by Argentinian congressman José María Ibarbia.
+In 1995, Hanke was officially appointed an advisor to Minister of Economy Domingo Cavallo.
 Krugman also argued that creating a currency board in Indonesia "was probably a bad idea right now", because it would interfere with payments for imports or debt service.

 COVID-19 pandemic

-In June 2020, Hanke wrongly tweeted that Vietnam was among the “rotten apples” of coronavirus data after misattributing the country's zero death count as "No Data Reported."
-After much outcry on social media and a petition to Johns Hopkins University signed by nearly 300 Vietnamese academics demanding an apology, Hanke issued a correction on Twitter stating that the country has a "perfect" record in its fight against coronavirus.
-The original tweet was also deleted.
-In an interview with Voice of America (VOA) following the controversy, Hanke admitted that Vietnam's response to the pandemic was indeed "excellent," and he cited the country's poor record of press freedom as reasons behind his initial suspicion of its coronavirus data.
+In June 2020, Hanke wrongly tweeted that Vietnam was among the "rotten apples" of COVID-19 data after misattributing the country's zero death count as "No Data Reported".
+After much outcry on social media and a petition to Johns Hopkins University signed by nearly 300 Vietnamese academics demanding an apology, Hanke issued a correction on Twitter stating that the country has a "perfect" record in its fight against COVID-19; the original tweet was also deleted.
+In an interview with Voice of America following the controversy, Hanke described Vietnam's response to the COVID-19 pandemic was "excellent", and he cited the country's poor record of press freedom as reasons behind his initial suspicion of its coronavirus data.

-In January 2022, Hanke co-authored a working paper arguing that lockdowns had ‘little to no effect on COVID-19 mortality’ but had ‘devastating’ effects on society.
-It was cited by conservative news website Fox News, which stated that "lockdowns should be rejected out of hand".
-The paper was criticized as being "fundamentally flawed" by various medical experts and labelled as "misleading" by fact checker Health Feedback while epidemiologist Gideon Meyerowitz-Katz tweeted that it was "a very weird review paper."
-PolitiFact concludes Hanke "has repeatedly elevated false claims about the pandemic", citing his previous remark on Twitter that lockdowns and vaccine policies are "fascist".
-An op-ed on the Chicago Tribune also called the paper "as scientific as a Joe Rogan rant."
+In January 2022, Hanke co-authored a working paper arguing that lockdowns had "little to no effect on COVID-19 mortality" but had "devastating" effects on society.
+It was cited by American conservative news website Fox News, which stated that "lockdowns should be rejected out of hand".
+The paper was criticized as being "fundamentally flawed" by various medical experts, including PolitiFact, and labelled as "misleading" by fact checker Health Feedback, while epidemiologist Gideon Meyerowitz-Katz tweeted that it was "a very weird review paper".
+PolitiFact concluded that Hanke had "repeatedly elevated false claims about the pandemic", citing his previous remark on Twitter, which stated that national lockdowns and COVID-19 vaccine policies are "fascist".
+An op-ed on the Chicago Tribune also called the paper "as scientific as a Joe Rogan rant".
 An article on Foreign Policy criticized Hanke's "appalling pseudo-science" and described him as an economist fighting a "war against public health".
+On June 5, 2023, the working paper was published as a peer-reviewed book by the Institute of Economic Affairs.
+On November 28, 2024, the working paper was published in the peer-reviewed journal Public Choice.

 In February 2022, Hanke shared a video showing a man on fire and claimed he was protesting the Italian government's COVID-19 vaccine mandates.
-A fact check by Reuters refutes the claim and concludes that the incident "has nothing to do with COVID-19."
+A fact check by Reuters refuted the claim and concluded that the incident had "nothing to do with COVID-19".
 The family of the man also released a statement condemning speculation about links to vaccination.